I Love Bees: Overview

-Both events, not connected publicly for several weeks, caused the curious to visit the website ilovebees.co.
+Both events, not connected publicly for several weeks, caused the curious to visit the website ilovebees.com.
 The site, which appeared to be dedicated to honey sales and beekeeping, was covered in confusing random characters and sentence fragments.
 Dana, the ostensible webmaster of the ilovebees site, created a weblog stating that something had gone wrong with her website, and the site itself had been hacked.
 Suspecting that this was a mystery that could be unraveled, Halo and ARG fans spread the link and began to work on figuring out what was going on.

 The gameplay of I Love Bees tasked players around the world to work together to solve problems, with little or no direction or guidance.
 For example, the game presented players with 210 pairs of global positioning system coordinates and time codes, with no indications to what the locations referred to.
 Players eventually figured out the coordinates referred to pay phones and the times to when the phones would ring; one player in Florida stayed by a phone while Hurricane Frances was minutes away in order to recite answers to prerecorded questions.
 Other phone calls were made by a live person known as the "operator," voiced by veteran voice actor Kristen Rutherford; these calls allowed players to interact with the characters of the games in spontaneous and occasionally humorous ways.
 Other players treated the corrupted data on ilovebees.com as encrypted files to decipher, or used image files found on the web server to solve puzzles.
 After players completed certain tasks, they were rewarded with new installments to an audio drama which revealed the reasons for the ilovebees.com malfunction.

 Over time, the game's mechanisms for contacting players grew more complex.
 Players were sent messages via email, called on their cell phones, and travelled to arranged meetings between players and characters.
 The game culminated by inviting players of the game to visit one of four cinemas where they could get a chance to play Halo 2 before its release and collect a commemorative DVD.